Vijay-train/github-actions-test/readme_draft.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/6061/badge)](https://bestpractices.coreinfrastructure.org/projects/6061)
 [![awesome-runners](https://img.shields.io/badge/listed%20on-awesome--runners-blue.svg)](https://github.com/jonico/awesome-runners)

 GitHub Actions automates the deployment of code to different environments, including production.
-The environments contain the `GitHub Runner` software which executes the automation. `GitHub Runner` can be run in GitHub-hosted cloud or self hosted environments.
-Self-hosted environments offer more control of hardware, operating system, and software tools than GitHub-hosted runners provide.
+The environments contain the `GitHub Runner` software which executes the automation. `GitHub Runner` can be run in GitHub-hosted cloud or self-hosted environments.
+Self-hosted environments offer more control of hardware, operating system, and software tools.
 They can be run on physical machines, virtual machines, or in a container.
 Containerized environments are lightweight, loosely coupled, highly efficient and can be managed centrally.
 However, they are not straightforward to use.

 `Actions Runner Controller (ARC)` makes it simpler to run self hosted environments on Kubernetes(K8s) cluster.

 With ARC you can :

 - **Deploy self hosted runners on Kubernetes cluster** with a simple set of commands.
 - **Auto scale runners** based on demand.